Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations

 We have carefully calculated the quasinormal mode frequency, specifically focusing on the $f-$mode oscillations of NS.
 This analysis was conducted using a linearized approach to full General Relativity, which allowed for a detailed examination of these oscillations.
 In our study, we utilized a wide range of nuclear EOS (9K), derived through Bayesian inference.
 These EOS were subjected to few constraints.
 Firstly, they conform to the minimal constraints on nuclear saturation properties.
 Secondly, they incorporate constraints from chiral effective field theory ($\chi$EFT) relevant to low-density pure neutron matter.
 Additionally, constraints derived from perturbative Quantum Chromodynamics (pQCD) at densities pertinent to the core of NS were also applied.
 Finally, our selection of EOS ensured that the NS maximum mass was above 2$M_\odot$, aligning with current astrophysical observations and theoretical predictions.

-We then transformed the 9K EOS into a spectral representation of the EOS, which is the most widely accepted and optimal way to adapt any realistic EOS table into a functional form.
-This helps to reduce the computational time when calculating NS properties and is convenient for other astrophysical calculations.
+We then determine the spectral representation of our EOS set, which is one of the most widely accepted and optimal way to adapt any realistic EOS table into a functional form.
+This helps to reduce the computation time when calculating NS properties and is convenient for other astrophysical calculations.
 The mass-radius and mass-tidal deformability relationships of NS were calculated, and a detailed examination of the correlation among spectral parameters, various nuclear saturation properties and NS properties was conducted.
-Empirical relations for $f$ -mode frequencies and gravitational wave damping times were also explored, providing valuable insights into the composition of these compact objects.
+Empirical relations for $f-$mode frequencies and gravitational wave damping times were also explored, providing valuable insights into the composition of these compact objects.

-One of the key findings is that the $f$-mode frequencies do not show a strong relationship with any single nuclear saturation property of the EOS when the 9K EOS is used.
-In fact, we find that some of the strong correlations reported in recent publications have become weak for our EOS set.
-This observation suggests that a more nuanced approach, possibly involving multiparameter correlation analysis using machine learning techniques, might be necessary to unravel these complex relationships.